riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 ## <a name=c++-mangling></a>C++ Mangling for types

-C++ Mangling for RISC-V are following [Itanium C++ ABI](http://itanium-cxx-abi.github.io/cxx-abi/), there are no RISC-V specific mangling rule.
+C++ Mangling for RISC-V is following the [Itanium C++ ABI](http://itanium-cxx-abi.github.io/cxx-abi/), there are no RISC-V specific mangling rules.

 See [Type encodings](http://itanium-cxx-abi.github.io/cxx-abi/abi.html#mangling-type)
-for more detail of how to mangling a type.
+for more detail of how to mangle a type.

 # <a name=elf-object-file></a>ELF Object Files